giulianoiorio/gaiamock/README.md

+# This fork

+In this fork version we pull the recent changes from the upstream repository  + we added the new module gaiamock_mod.
+It contains all the function of gaiamock with the same name but handle the ruwe estimate for single stars in a more detailed way, see the main documentation below.
+Notice that to use it, we need additional files (see below).

 # gaiamock

 This is a package for simulating Gaia astrometry at the epoch level.
 To install it, do the following: